 “Many kids have more flattened head shapes today because we want them sleeping on their backs to reduce the risk of sudden infant death syndrome (SIDS),” says Dr. Burke.
 “Although the head shape may be more flattened, it’s much safer than allowing kids to sleep on their bellies.”

 How is torticollis treated?

 Torticollis will often self-correct when treated early — ideally, within the first month or two, says Dr. Burke.
 If parents wait until babies are 3 months of age or older, treatment can take longer.

-“Your pediatrician will explain how to reposition the baby, and do infant massage and stretches, or refer you to physical therapy (PT).
+“Your pediatrician will explain how to reposition the baby and do infant massage and stretches.
+Or, they may refer you to physical therapy.
 Parents can begin home exercises immediately,” he says.

 Parents massage the baby’s neck and back muscles, then do gentle stretching exercises several times a day.